Karnivool: 2008–2010: Sound Awake

-The band toured Australia in support of Sound Awake, followed by shows in New Zealand and then the US to headline 'Third Eye Gathering' in Los Angeles.
+The band toured Australia in support of Sound Awake, followed by shows in New Zealand skipping regional towns, and they took Perth band Sugar Army with them as support, and then the US to headline 'Third Eye Gathering' in Los Angeles.
 The band then toured the UK in September and October 2009.
 On 9 November 2009, Karnivool published a music video on YouTube for their second single "All I Know".

 Sound Awake was released by Sony Music Independent Network/RED in the US and Canada on 16 February 2010.
 Karnivool followed the release with a co-headlining US tour with Fair to Midland.

 After a successful tour of Europe and the US, Karnivool returned to Australia and announced the national 'New Day Tour'.
 Two Melbourne shows and a Sydney show quickly sold out, unprecedented in Karnivool's history, and further shows in Sydney, Melbourne, Brisbane and Perth were consequently announced.
 The band then temporarily ceased touring so that Kenny could tour with his other band Birds of Tokyo; however, touring resumed by December 2010.

 On the back of Internet-based popularity, the band played its first ever show in India in 2010.
 The performance in Mumbai attracted 10,000 people and, as of July 2013, is the band's biggest show, with "fireworks and confetti cannons going off, and big movie screens on either side of the stage in this big amphitheatre and people singing along."
 Goddard explained the Indian experience, a result of file sharing and word-of-mouth, in a July 2013 interview:

 That was incredible.
 We've played a lot of Western countries but to go to a place like India, you know, all we thought we had in common was cricket but I was very wrong.
 That was our first show there.
 We didn't even have a release or anything.
 We didn't even realise we had a following there, then we announced the show and all these messages started coming back through social media ...
 Having a beer in the hotel room afterwards, we were like "What the hell?
 Did that actually happen?"